swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 ### Have a formal `appendInterpolation(_:)` requirement

 We considered having a formal `appendInterpolation(_:)` requirement with an unconstrained generic parameter to mimic current behavior.
-We could even have a default implementation that vends strings and still honor overloading.
+We could even have a default implementation that vends strings and still honors overloading.

 However, we would have to give up on conformers being able to restrict the types or interpolation segment forms permitted.